How To Get To Shirakawa-go

 There is no direct train from Tokyo to Shirakawa-go so it takes a little time and planning but the villages can be accessed via Takayama, Mastumoto or Toyama.
 For visitors wanting to reach Takayama directly from Tokyo, the Nohi Bus company operates several daily services from Shinjuku, that take approximately 5.5 hours.
 Once in Takayama follow the directions above (given the distance and time to reach Takayama from Tokyo, a total journey of a round 7 hours, it’s best to plan to head onto Shirakawa-go the following day).
 Please see the following page for information including timetables and fares to and from Tokyo.

 Alternatively, the Limited Express Azusa runs from Shinjuku Station to Matsumoto and takes around 2.5 hours.
 There are two services per hour.
 Once in Matsumoto, follow the directions above.

-Got a question about visiting Shirakawa-go, including the option of a private charter or tour?
-Feel free to contact us at firstname.lastname@example.org and let’s get planning together!
+Got a question about visiting Shirakawa-go and Central Japan?
+Click the INQUIRY button below or contact us at email@example.com and let’s get planning together!